-Harry was about to open his mouth to protest at his royal treatment, when Loki drew him off to one side, smoothly saying to the elves, "I am glad to see that the old ways are retained, and I gladdens my heart to see that the children of my steadfast servants of old flourish and retain their remarkable and praiseworthy loyalty.
-However, I must briefly speak with my nephew in private, as we have much to speak of."
+Harry was about to open his mouth to protest at his royal treatment, when Loki drew him off to one side, smoothly saying to the elves, "I am glad to see that the old ways are kept up, and I gladdens my heart to see that the children of my steadfast servants of old flourish and retain their remarkable and praiseworthy loyalty.
+However, I must briefly speak with my nephew in private, as we have much to discuss."
 He conjured a privacy bubble and smiled kindly.
 "Still not fond of being worshipped, eh?"

 Harry nodded.
 "I don't like…" he said, struggling for words.

 "Being singled out for who you are as opposed to what you can do?"
 Loki asked.